NishikiChisato/Lua-notes/notes/hashtable.md

 }
 ```

-The following function just a wrapper of `luaH_resize`, the input argument `nasize` is new array size.
+The following function is just a wrapper around `luaH_resize`.
+The input argument `nasize` represents the new array size.
-We pass it and size of hash part to `luaH_resize` function, meaning that we only intends to resize the size of array part.
+We pass it along with the size of the hash part to the `luaH_resize` function, meaning that our intention is only to resize the size of the array part.

 ```c
 void luaH_resizearray (lua_State *L, Table *t, unsigned int nasize) {